|(a) A licensee must not make any false, misleading,

 the client's counseling goals.
 Prior to engaging in any such activities,

-services or product sales with the client, the licensee shall first
+services or product sales with the client, the licensee must first

 inform the client of the licensee's personal and/or business interest

 therein.
-A licensee shall not exert undue influence in promoting such
+A licensee must not exert undue influence in promoting such

 activities, services or products.

-(l) A licensee shall set and maintain professional
+(l) A licensee must set and maintain professional boundaries.

 (m) Except as provided by this subchapter, non-therapeutic